 Foreign currency risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
-The Company does not have any direct exposure to foreign exchange risk.
+The Company has operations in Canada and the United States and incurs operating and exploration expenditures in both currencies.
+The fluctuation of the Canadian dollar in relation to the American dollar will have an impact upon the results of the Company.
+A fluctuation in the exchange rates between Canada and the American dollar of 10% would result in a \$15,000 change in the Company's net assets.
+The Company does not use any techniques to mitigate foreign exchange risk.